KokuiAgbenu/it-bootcamp/hardware/hardware-notes.md

 # Hardware Basics

 ## Overview
 This document covers the foundational components of computer hardware, including their functions and common troubleshooting tips.
+The basis of this learning comes from the Google IT Support Professional Certificate, Course 1 (module 2).

 ---